inqanee/Instagram-Unfollowers-Check/TO INSTALL.md

   chromedriver --version
   ```

-If you follow these steps and have Python, necessary packages, and WebDriver installed, you should be able to run your Selenium script successfully.
-If you encounter any issues, make sure to check for error messages and ensure that all paths and versions are correctly configured.
+If you follow these steps and have Python, necessary packages, and WebDriver installed, you should be able to run this script successfully.
+If you encounter any issues, make sure to check for error messages and ensure that all paths and versions are correctly configured (or just ask ChatGPT lol).